One of the largest sand islands in the world, the relaxed bliss of North Stradbroke Island is only an hour's drive from Brisbane.

 1. Start your Straddie sojourn at the Island Fruit Barn on the main drag in Dunwich where you can pick up all your holiday supplies.
 There's a surprisingly good range of deli items from the essential to the unusual, high-quality fruit and good cake and coffee.
 Combine a thick slice of apple cake with a fruit frappe and enjoy.

 2. While you are in Dunwich, check out the local Aboriginal art at Salt Water Murris Quandamooka Art Gallery.

 3. North Stradbroke Island Historical Museum, also in Dunwich, is a wonderful browse and a chance to learn something of the island's history as an asylum.

 4. Stop for lunch at Seashells Café and Bar, Ballow Rd, Amity Point and sample the locally caught fresh fish and oysters.
 Mooch around Amity and find some local seafood to cook later.

-5. Enjoy a sunset drink at the Surf Club Bar, Point Lookout Surf Lifesaving Club, Kennedy Drive, overlooking Main Beach, Pt Lookout.
-A great place to kick back and relax.
+Enjoy a sunset drink at The Point Bar, Point Lookout Surf Lifesaving Club, Kennedy Drive, overlooking Main Beach, Point Lookout.
+Open on Saturday and Sunday afternoons from 3 pm, it is a perfect place to kick back and relax.

 9 Make sure you do the Point Lookout Gorge Walk which leaves from just opposite the shops where you'll also find great fish and chips at Col Battersby's Fishes Café.
 Eat in or takeaway for a picnic under the she-oaks on the spectacular headland overlooking Frenchman’s Beach.